aws-samples/shopfloor-connectivity/examples/ipc-ads-s3/README.md

-# SFC Example IPC configuration for Rockwell PCCC to Amazon S3
+# SFC Example IPC configuration for Beckhoff ADS to Amazon S3

-The file in-process-pccc-s3.json file contains an example template for reading data from a Rockwell controller using PCCC over EthernetIP and sending the data to an S3 bucket.
+The file in-process-ads-s3.json file contains an example template for reading data from a Beckhoff device using ADS over TCP/IP and sending the data to an S3 bucket.
+The main.tmc program file is included to declare the variables which are read from the device.

 This configuration uses a deployment where each module runs as a service in an individual process and communicate using a stream over a TCP/IP connection.
 These processes can run on the same system or on different systems.
 Use cases for this type of deployment are: